EmanueleBrotti/Walke-/README.md

 - the [Maple](https://github.com/CelestialCartographers/Maple) team, the rep that made all of this possible

 ## Hacking the gate
-i tried to code Walke- to be as modular as possible.
+i tried to code Walke- to make it as modular as possible.
 I'm not actively working on it, but in theory it should be possible to add more instructions, following those rules:
 - every instruction has a name containing a single UPPERCASE word with no spaces
 - every instruction has to have a "=" in it, at least 1 token (its name) and 1 output
 - right now walke- supports instructions with 3 or 1 tokens, other types can be implemented

 to implement a custom instruction:
-- add a .txt file in the ListOfInstructions folder, add "NAME = SIZE" in it (check the default one for more infos)
+- add a .txt file in the ListOfInstructions folder, with "NAME = SIZE" in it (check the default one for more infos)
 - if SIZE is different than 3 or 1, add a new module in the JuliaModules folder, with a custom checkstructure function (open wlstructurecheck to check how it works)
-[UPDATEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE]
+- create a .jl file in the JuliaModules/WlInstructions folder, fill it with custom NAME() functions that return 0 (no errors) or an integer (error)
+- your functions should accept an (optional) array of inputs and a (NOT optional) array of outputs.
+The arrays use a custom struct (ColorStruct) that has an hex code (.name) and a value to check if you should generate the color or its opposite (.opposite)
+- if you wish to create a different kind of in-game structure, you can code a custom BuildInstruction